assiadialeb/gitpulse/docs/index.md

 **GitPulse** is an open-source dashboard designed to analyze and contextualize developer activity and contribution trends within a GitHub organization.

 I started building it as a CTO because I couldn't find a tool that was simple and reliable enough to truly understand the work of my teams and products.
-Most analytics tools are focused on superficial vanity metrics.
-GitPulse goes beyond the commit count to provide a qualitative and transparent view of development efforts.
+Most analytics tools are focused on superficial vanity metrics and risk turning into tools for surveillance.
+GitPulse is different.
+It’s an analytical tool to drive a culture of performance, not a tracking tool for surveillance.
+It’s built to foster transparency and dialogue, and to help teams grow by valuing real impact over simple activity.

 GitPulse is a personal project, developed during my free time.
 It will evolve based on my availability and interests.
 Unlike most solutions that focus on repository-level data, GitPulse lets you group multiple repositories into a single logical project—reflecting how real software is built and delivered.
 This holistic approach is perfect for tracking large apps, microservices, or monorepo-like architectures.